 The incident occurred around 8:30 a.m. on Monday when the suspect, an accountant who only recently moved to the Grand Duchy, was travelling on a bus number to Kirchberg.
-Without warning, he remarked to a fellow passenger that it would be nice when the all the tram works were complete.
+Without warning, he remarked to a fellow passenger that it would be nice when the tram works were complete.

 The shockwave of the verbal explosion in the silent bus sent many passengers pushing to the back of the 18-meter vehicle.
 Of the estimated 200 people on board at the time, dozens were struck by acute social discomfort, according to reports.

 “It was horrible,” said one witness, a junior lawyer who asked not to be named.
 “As usual, I was in my seat, enjoying the total silence of Luxembourg public transport when I was violently jarred out of my daydreams by this psychopath.”

 “The woman he was talking to didn’t even acknowledge him, so he repeated himself, but louder so everyone on the bus could hear,” he continued.
 “I thought I was going to die.”

 As many as 30 passengers were transported to the CHL to be treated for various types of social trauma.
 Authorities say the number of injured could have been higher if not for the earbuds that many passengers were wearing.